 1. Scrutinise your company approach to pay and remuneration

-Gender pay gap reporting legislation, as anticipated, has moved pay and gender issues to the top of the agenda.
+The recent gender pay gap reporting, as anticipated, has moved pay and gender issues to the top of the agenda.
 Though not the same as equal pay, the reporting has nevertheless highlighted that significant gender-based pay differences exist in far too many businesses.

 2. Be open with your staff

 According to a recent CIPD survey the trend among employers is already towards greater openness on reward packages and pay rises.
-Clearly this is driven to some extent by the gender pay gap reporting, but other legislation has contributed too, such as the Equality Act of 2010 that makes it illegal to prevent or restrict employees discussing pay.
+Clearly this is driven to some extent by gender pay gap reporting, but so has other legislation, such as the Equality Act 2010 that makes it illegal to prevent or restrict employees discussing pay.

 Any employee can make a claim for equal pay at a tribunal – and retain that right for up to six months after they leave your employ.
-A tribunal can order contractual terms to be equalised in future, and order arrears to be paid for up to six years.
+A tribunal can order contractual terms to be equalised in future and arrears to be paid for up to six years.

 3. Harassment and bullying – take a stand

-From unwanted physical contact and unwelcome remarks to shouting and persistent unwarranted criticism – harassment and bulling can take many forms.
+From unwanted physical contact and unwelcome remarks to shouting and persistent unwarranted criticism – harassment and bullying can take many forms.
 Such behaviours not only reduce staff morale and lead to higher turnover, but there are legal implications and damage to your reputation.

-You need to make clear what constitutes harassment and bullying and communicate your policies, including your grievance and disciplinary procedures.
+You need to make clear what constitutes harassment and bullying – and communicate your policies – including your grievance and disciplinary procedures.
 Be aware of cyber bullying too.
-Even if content is posted externally on someone else’s website, you could find yourself liable if it originates in your workplace.
+Even if these are posted externally on someone else’s website you could find yourself liable if it originates in your workplace.

 Make sure people know how to get help and how to complain formally and informally.
 Treat all allegations quickly and confidentially, and show that victimisation will not be tolerated.
-Keep records – names, dates, nature and frequency, action taken and follow up.
+Keep records of names, dates, nature and frequency, action taken and follow-up.
 Treat these with the utmost confidence.

 Offer counselling by trained internal or external consultants.
 This should also be extended to those whose behaviour is unacceptable.
 They may, for whatever reason, not recognise what the problem is and should be given an opportunity to change.